-Testing with Vagrant¶
+Testing the Playbook with Vagrant¶

-This is really easy.
 Vagrant includes an Ansible provisioner and will run the playbook when you first run

 vagrant up and again when you run